Xplore-Lib/Xplore/README.md

 # Xplore

-Thanks for checking Xplore out.
+Hi I'm Divinewisdom and I oud love to appreciate you for checking out Xplore, it's really a great pleasure.
 We are strongly looking forward to having you as a contributor as great community build great product.

-## What is Xplore
+## What is Xplore?

 Xplore is a community driven open source platform to passonate writers and voracious readers to share and discover beautiful works while being actively involed in a community of like minded individuals.
 Simply put, Xplore is an community driven open source alternative to Wattpad.